 Ingredients

-- 2 beef ribeye steak (I used Snake River Farms American Kobe Beef)
+- 2 beef ribeye steak (each ½ inch, 1.25 cm thick; I used Snake River Farms American Kobe beef)

 - 1 Tbsp neutral oil

-For Slurry (optional if you want to thicken the sauce):
+For the Slurry (optional, to thicken the sauce)

 - ½ tsp potato starch or cornstarch